QMHTMY/Text2docx2pdf/README.rst

 ::

     $ Text2docx [s1.txt] or Text2docx -a
+    $ Text2docx -a

 Details
 --------
-"-a" is to convert every txt file in current directory to docx.
+"-a" option is to convert every txt file in current directory to docx.
 Please add the Text2docx into /usr/bin  and change its mode.

 mv Text2docx Text2docx